DxNext/2016-Oct-L2/Data/Module2-GainInsights/README.md

 1. In Visual Studio, enter the SQL Server credentials (dwadmin/P@ssword123).

 1. In the _SQL Server Object Explorer_, expand the server and right-click the **partsunlimited** database.
 Select **New Query...**.

+>**Note:** For Mac/Linux users, please install the SQL CLI npm package by using the command line tool (_npm install -g sql-cli_).
+>Now, you can access your database by typing **mssql -s yourServerName.database.windows.net -u yourUsername@yourServerName -p yourPassword -d yourDatabase –e**.
+Once connected, you can run the SQL commands below.
+The only thing to keep in mind is that the entire SQL command needs to be submitted together.
+A carriage return will attempt to execute your query.

 You have now connected to your Azure SQL Data Warehouse and are ready to begin building and loading tables.